hydrology

 Its name «Chaudière»

-Long called Rivière du Sault de la Chaudière, it owes its name to the falls from a height of about 35 meters.
+Once called Rivière du Sault de la Chaudière, it owes its name to the falls from its height, which is about 35 meters.

 ARCHEOLOGY

-Remains of Amerindian camps were discovered during archaeological excavations on the site.
-They bear witness to the passage of nomadic groups around 8,000 years ago.
+Remains of First Nations camps were discovered during archaeological excavations on the site.
+They bear witness to the passage of nomadic groups roughly 8,000 years ago.

 HYDROELECTRIC POTENTIAL

-The site was exploited from 1901 for its hydroelectric potential.
+The site has been exploited since 1901 for its hydroelectric potential.

 An exceptional flood having destroyed the original installations in 1970, the dam and a new power station were built in 1998.

-They generate a maximum electrical power of 24,000 KW which can supply around 5,000 families.
+It generates a maximum electrical power of 24,000 KW, which can supply around 5,000 families.